AbdelrahmanYahia/wes_gatk/README.md

                         A string value of extra args for trimmomatic (must be used with = with no spaces (--trimmomatic-extra-args='-arg1 -arg2'))
   --skip-QC             Skipp Fastqc step

+Samples pre-processing:
+  --gen-ubam-threads N  Number of threads to use during creating ubam and marking adaptors [default = 4] --gen-ubam-mem N      Memory (GB) to use during creating ubam and marking adaptors [default = 5]

 Aligner configuration:
-  --aligner-extra-args '-args'
+  --index-threads N     Number of threads to use during indexing ref [default = 4] --align-threads N     Number of threads to use during sample alignment [default = 4] --align-mem N         Memory (GB) to use during sample alignment [default = 32] --aligner-extra-args '-args'
                         Extra arguments for aligner, use it with no spaces and add = ( --aligner-extra-args='-arg1 -arg2' )
   --reference-index path/to/ref